jr-robotics/robo-gym/README.md

 <!-- omit in toc -->
 ##### Test the installation

-To test the installation of *robo-gym-server-modules* try to run:  `kill-server-manager` .
+To test the installation of *robo-gym-server-modules* try to run:  `start-server-manager` .

-You should see something like: `error connecting to /tmp/tmux-1000/default (No such file or directory)`

-If you get: `kill-server-manager: command not found` it is most probably because your `$PATH` is not set correctly, to fix the problem add:
+If you get: `start-server-manager: command not found` it is most probably because your `$PATH` is not set correctly, to fix the problem add:

 ```bash
 export PATH="/home/<your_username>/.local/bin:$PATH"